Recognition Science Institute

 Dr. Sci.
 Physics & Mathematics, General Physics Institute RAS & Heinrich-Heine University Düsseldorf

-Dr. Allahyarov leads the Recognition Physics Institute's theoretical research programs, bringing decades of expertise in many-body systems, plasma physics, and advanced materials science.
-Since 1988, he has served as a Senior Scientific Researcher at the Joint Institute for High Temperatures of the Russian Academy of Sciences, while maintaining positions as Visiting Professor at Case Western Reserve University and Staff Scientist at Heinrich-Heine University Düsseldorf.
+Leads theoretical research programs, bringing decades of expertise in many-body systems, plasma physics, and advanced materials science.
+Since 1988, he has served as Senior Scientific Researcher at the Joint Institute for High Temperatures of the Russian Academy of Sciences.

 Dr. Sebastian Pardo Guerra